holidayextras/holidayextras.github.com/_posts/2017-07-14-meet-the-team-insurance.md

 **What do you most enjoy about working in tech?**

 For me it has to be the people.
 Being a bit of a geek myself, I feel at home when working alongside others who enjoy tech as much as I do.
-We have a load of fun but at the same time, share a can do attitude to getting things done.
+We have a load of fun but at the same time, share a can-do attitude to getting things done.
 I never feel demotivated!

 **Give us a random fact about yourself**